ShifterScripts/Shifter_Anticheat/README.md

 # Shifter_Anticheat
-Hi i created my own anticheat and this anticheat detect eulens, redengines, skripts, susanos
+Hi i created my own anticheat and this anticheat detect eulens, anti objects and much more

 Only for ESX !!!